Account of escape by Norman Patrick Higham - Part 1

 men.
 Couldnt hold but tried to make last stand at

-Farrow Rd where we had been stationed
+Farrer Rd where we had been stationed.

-Japs in control of water supply.
-Cut off
+Japs in control of water supply: cut off

 lying in streets. -

-Back of envelope: See original
+Back of envelope - see original document

 426063